limawka/SubtitlesLoader/readme.md

 # Subtitle loader

 Download subtitles based on movie file.
-Uses OpenSubtitles.com API.
+Uses OpenSubtitles.com API: https://opensubtitles.stoplight.io/docs/opensubtitles-api/e3750fd63a100-getting-started.
 Requires an OpenSubtitle account to use.
 Subtitle search based on filename and calculated movie file hash.

 ## Usage
 Open OpenSubtitles.exe to configure your account and preferred languages.